shivamnsingh/Email_Spam_Detection/README.md

 text → content of the email

-Preprocessing:
+Preprocessing steps:

-Labels are converted to numeric: ham = 0, spam = 1
+Labels converted to numeric (ham = 0, spam = 1)

-Text is converted to numerical features using TF-IDF Vectorization
+Text converted to numerical features using TF-IDF Vectorization

-Models & Approach
+🛠 Approach & Models
 1️⃣ K-Nearest Neighbors (KNN)

-Classifies emails based on the labels of the nearest neighbors.
+Predicts an email’s label based on the labels of its nearest neighbors.

-Simple, intuitive, but can be slower with large datasets.
+Simple and intuitive but can be slower on large datasets.

 2️⃣ Decision Tree (DT)

-Builds a tree of rules to separate spam from ham.
+Builds a tree of rules to classify spam vs. ham.

 Includes a decision tree visualization for interpretation.

 3️⃣ Support Vector Machine (SVM)

-Finds a hyperplane that best separates spam and ham in high-dimensional space.
+Finds the hyperplane that best separates spam from ham in high-dimensional space.

-Performs well with text data.
+Works well with sparse text features.

-Evaluation
+📊 Evaluation

 Metrics calculated: Accuracy, Precision, Recall, F1-score

 Confusion matrices created for each model

-Decision Tree visualized to understand the features used for classification

-Usage
+Example Confusion Matrix (Decision Tree):

+⚡ Example Predictions
+Email Text	Prediction
+"You won a free ticket!"
+Spam
+"Are we meeting today?"
+Ham
+💻 How to Run

 Clone the repository: